Conduct Unbecoming (1975 film): Plot

 In 1878, two young British officers arrive to join a regiment in India.
 Middle-class Second Lieutenant Arthur Drake, whose father previously served in the regiment, is eager to fit in.
 Second Lieutenant Edward Millington, son of a general, confides to Drake that he intends to fail his 3-month probationary period; he deliberately antagonizes his fellow officers.

 Michael York plays Second Lt.
 Lieutenant Arthur E. Drake, who has been asked by Millington to defend him at his court martial.

 James Faulkner plays Second Lieutenant Edward Millington, who intended to fail his probationary period and is charged with the assault of Mrs. Marjorie Scarlett.

 Stacy Keach plays Capt.
 Stuart Harper, who presides over an informal court martial to avoid public scandal for the regiment.

 Christopher Plummer plays Maj.
 Alastair Wimbourne, who knows who the real culprit is but refuses to identify him.

 Richard Attenborough plays Maj.
 Lionel E. Roach, who viewed Captain Scarlett's savaged body at the Battle of Rajapur.

 Susannah York plays Mrs. Marjorie Scarlett, widow of fallen hero Captain John Scarlett, who accuses Millington of assault.

 Trevor Howard plays Col. Benjamin Strang, who thanks Captain Harper for administering inconclusive proceedings to protect the honor of the regiment.

-They arrive during the third commemoration ceremony of the Battle of Rajapur, where fallen hero Captain John Scarlett is honored annually.
+Drake and Millington arrive during the third commemoration ceremony of the Battle of Rajapur, where fallen hero Captain John Scarlett is honored annually.
 His widow, Marjorie Scarlett, again is presented with the Victoria Cross, awarded posthumously for his valor, that she always returns to the regiment.
 Captain Scarlett's medal, along with his bloody and tattered uniform, hang prominently in a glass case as a testament to his brutal death at the hands of tribesmen.
 Majors Alastair Wimbourne and Lionel Roach viewed Scarlett's savaged and brutally emasculated body.

 Lieutenant Richard Fothergill instructs the two newcomers on the regiment's rigid rules and traditions.
-He warns the young officers that they should not take advantage of the favors offered by the attractive and respected widow, Marjorie Scarlett.
-Millington immediately breaks the rules by addressing Mrs. Scarlett, and Fothergill warns him that another such infraction will get him kicked out of the regiment.
+He warns the young officers that they should not take advantage of the favors offered by the attractive and respected widow, Mrs. Scarlett.
+Millington immediately breaks the rules by addressing Mrs. Scarlett and Fothergill warns him that another such infraction will get him kicked out of the regiment.

 While Millington remains aloof, Drake participates in a regimental mess game where officers chase a wooden pig on wheels, pulled by Drake.
 Catching it, they fiercely pierce the wooden pig's anus with their swords while yelling “pig!”

 At a dance, Millington gets drunk and tries to seduce Mrs. Scarlett in the garden.
-She repels him, but moments later runs back into the mess wounded and bloodied in her hindquarters, claiming the culprit was Millington.
+She repels him but moments later runs back into the mess wounded and bloodied in her hindquarters, claiming the culprit was Millington.
 An informal court martial—a private hearing designed to avoid public scandal for the regiment—is presided over by Captain Stuart Harper.
-Chosen by Milligan, Drake is ordered to be Millington's defending advocate.
+Millington chooses Drake to be his defending advocate and Drake is obliged to undertake the role.